nimf/combox/CHRONICLE.md

 Now we need react app to connect to a Phoenix channel and post a comment via this channel.
 I added phoenix library for working with phoenix sockets and channels, redux and redux-thunk for managing app state and async actions, and semantic-ui for ui elements.
 I also configured a proxy for a websocket to Phoenix app (in production environment we will do it on our load-balancing servers).

+I also added dependencies for linting and testing.